 *Please note that an additional program fee of $225 for the three-night stay, and $300 for the four-night stay is charged to each Autumn Nature Photography Workshop participant.
 The workshop is limited to 10 participants.

 By early September, clear nights are finally dark enough to view the aurora.
-Join Neal in his enthusiasm for the north country’s mystical night skies!
+Join Neal and Ronn in their enthusiasm for the north country’s mystical night skies!